Aerial Monocular 3D Object Detection: Experimental Results

 \mypar{Effect of geo-deformable transformation} Tab.~\ref{tab:Geo-deformable} explores the properties of geometric and deformable transformation with multiple variants.
 We see that: i) the geometric transformation \textit{Geo} achieves stable but inferior performance; ii) the purely learnable transformation without any geometric guidance \textit{MLP} fails; iii) the improperly introduced deformable flexibility \textit{Geo-MLP} severely harms the transformation; iv) a well-designed deformable module \textit{Geo-DCN} and \textit{Geo-DADCN} boost the detection performance; v) the distance prior could help DCN learn the offset, and improve the AP from 40.23 to 42.70.
 To sum up, the proposed geo-deformable transformation enjoys both stability of geometric transformation and the flexibility of learnable transformation.

 \mypar{Effect of categorical altitude estimation} Tab.~\ref{tab:CategoricalAltitudeEst} assesses the effectiveness of categorical altitude estimation.
 We see that: i) without supervision, the BEV representation with multiple altitudes shows similar performance as its single version.
-The minor difference among altitudes is difficult to catch; and ii) with the proper altitude guidance, the augmented BEV representation across multiple altitudes could achieve superior performance, the overall AP could achieve 42.70; iii) in the same setting, continuously regressing is clearly worse than categorically binning (40.69 vs. 42.70).
+The minor difference among altitudes is difficult to catch; and ii) with the proper altitude guidance, the augmented BEV representation across multiple altitudes could achieve superior performance, the overall AP could achieve 42.70; iii) in the same setting, continuously regressing is clearly worse than categorically binning (40.69 vs. 42.70); iv) the proposed method is robust to different altitude spacing choices.
+Uniform spacing achieves comparable performance to our prior-based spacing.